“The Greatest Yiddish Writer You Never Heard Of.” —Forward

 Until now.

-Over the past two decades, the Jacob Dinezon Project has commissioned English translations of Dinezon’s short stories, novellas, and novels in an effort to bring Dinezon’s Yiddish works to 21st-century readers.
+Over the past two decades, the Jacob Dinezon Project has commissioned English translations of Dinezon’s Yiddish short stories, novellas, novels, and a wealth of research materials in an effort to bring Dinezon’s remarkable accomplishments to 21st-century readers.

-Now books and e-books are available for reading, studying, and better understanding Eastern European Jewish life at the turn of the 20th century, as seen through the eyes of one of Yiddish literature’s most sensitive, passionate, and respected authors.
+Now, books, e-books, and even an audiobook are available for reading, studying, and better understanding Jewish life at the turn of the 20th century, as seen through the eyes of one of Yiddish literature’s most sensitive, compassionate, and respected authors.

 “Dinezon’s writing is poignant and haunting; his characters are bright, intense, and unforgettable . . . .
 Jacob Dinezon is truly a giant in Yiddish literature.” —New York Journal of Books